dobaos/dobaos/README.md

 dub
 ```

-if everything is ok, process will start
+if everything is ok, process will start.

+If you can't compile source by yourself(ldc2 can't be installed on Raspberry Pi3, so cross-compi;ation tool should be used), compiled versions for NanoPi Neo Core2 and Raspberry Pi 3 can be found on [google drive](https://drive.google.com/drive/folders/1LxJj-hWxdFW1As1zJIehzDWGsSe2RmR9?usp=sharing):

 ## General info